 1. Name and position of member of staff who is subject of allegation/complaint:

-2.
+2. Is the complaint written or verbal?

 3. Complaint made by: Relationship to child:

 4. Name of child: Age and d.o.b.:

 5. Parents'/Carers' name and address:

-6. Date of alleged incident/s:
+6.

 7. Did the child attend on this/these dates?

-8. Nature of the complaint (continue on a se parate sheet if necessary):
+8. Nature of the complaint (continue on a s eparate sheet if necessary):

 9. Other relevant information:

-0. Senior Adviser/L ADO contacted: L. In no, reason wh ny not 2.
-Further actions a advised by Senior Adviser/LADO: Checklist Yes No • details (either a written account or notes from a verbal ne alleged incident, signed and dated? - cked the incident could actually have taken place hild in the lesson; was the member of staff teaching the ay)?
-Is there evider nce of significant harm - e.g. a visible injury? l offence taken place - e.g. has excessive force been lid be classed as an assault?
-Has the incide ent been reported to anyone else - e.g. the Police?
-Were there an note of names ny witnesses to the incident - if so have you made a s?
-Are parents av ware of the allegation?
-Is the member r of staff aware of the allegation? , orted the allegation to the Senior Adviser for Children in Education (01905 728902) or LADO 6)?
-Remember, do no ot attempt to investigate the allegation yourself.
-Your name and p oosition: Signature: Date:
+Senior Adviser/LADO contacted: Yes Date: [No L. In no, reason why not 2.
+Further actions advised by Senior Adviser/LADO: Checklist Yes No Do you have details (either a written account or notes from a verbal account) of the alleged incident, signed and dated?
+Have you checked the incident could actually have taken place (i.e. was the child in the lesson; was the member of staff teaching the lesson that day)? • Is there evidence of significant harm - e.g. a visible injury?
+Has a criminal offence taken place - e.g. has excessive force been used, that could be classed as an assault? • Has the incident been reported to anyone else - e.g. the Police?
+Were there any witnesses to the incident - if so have you made a note of names?
+Are parents aware of the allegation?
+Is the member of staff aware of the allegation?
+Have you reported the allegation to the Senior Adviser for Safeguarding Children in Education (01905 728902) or LADO (01905 752816)?
+Remember, do not attempt to investigate the allegation yourself.
+Your name and position: Signature: Date: